-Custody is often a matter discussed when a child’s parents have legally separated or annulled their marriage.
+Custody rights is often a matter discussed when a child’s parents have legally separated or annulled their marriage.
 It also takes center stage in cases of children borne out of wedlock.

 In this blog post, we will tackle the topic of custody and whether or not the father of an illegitimate child can exercise or assume parental authority or custodial rights.
+In most jurisdictions, the mother of a child born out of wedlock is automatically granted custody and parental authority over the child.

 Key notes on child custody in the Philippines

-- You can’t separate a child from his or her mother.
 Under Article 213 of the Family Code, children under 7 years of age are under the parental authority of their mothers.
 This rule extends to illegitimate children.
 The mother, however, can lose her custody rights and parental authority if she is deemed by the state unfit to raise her child.
 These “compelling reasons” include unemployment, neglect, and failure to accomplish parental duties.
-Prostitute, unfaithfulness, and the mother’s sexual orientation are not considered grounds to remove a child from his or her mother’s custody unless it evidence suggests such an environment is detrimental to the child’s development.
+Prostitution, unfaithfulness, and the mother’s sexual orientation are not considered grounds to remove a child from his or her mother’s custody unless evidence suggests such an environment is detrimental to the child’s development.

 Does a father have custody rights over his illegitimate children?

-It depends.
 Article 176 of the Family Code clearly states that, “Illegitimate children shall use the surname and shall be under the parental authority of their mother, and shall be entitled to support in conformity with this Code…“

 From that statement, we can surmise that the mother has custody rights and parental authority over her illegitimate child.
-The child’s father, however, can get custody if it is proven that the mother can’t provide a safe and loving environment for her child.

 Instances where the court can decide to deny the mother of her custodial right and give it to the illegitimate child’s father are as follows: